 Against the background of works of both Renaissance historians and seventeenth century state-of-nature theorists, eighteenth-century authors developed new theories of multi-staged historical existence.
-In crucial ways, these new accounts constituted the birth of "philosophy of history."
-This term was coined by Voltaire, and would come to designate inquiry concerning a variety of questions that emerged explicitly with the Enlightenment and continued to develop well into the late modern period.
-We will study a selection of Early Modern conceptualisations and representations of historical transformation.
 Readings may include selections from authors such as Vico, Rousseau, Voltaire, Smith, Gibbon, Lessing, Kant, and Herder.